auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     This re-derivation process means that at every 128th round, computing a single cracking attempt is very nearly as expensive as the work that it took to create that intermediate state.
-The only caveat is that most of the last half-round key-expansion does not need to be computed per cracking attempt on that intermediate state, which is a negligible amount of work in context.
+The only caveat is that most of the last half-round key-expansion does not need to be computed per cracking attempt, which is a negligible amount of work in context.

     This extended plaintext salting process also means that the suggested number of PHKDF rounds was halved, which themselves are now one